Todd Bolender: Early years of dance

 Attendance at a concert by Mary Wigman led Bolender to Hanya Holm, who he said later saved him from bad teaching.
 Social acquaintance with Balanchine, however, made a strong impression.
-Under Balanchine’s supervision, Bolender studied at the fledgling School of American Ballet with such Russian teachers as Pierre Vladimiroff, Felia Dubrovska, Anatole Oboukhoff and Ludmilla Schollar.
+Under Balanchine's supervision, Bolender studied at the fledgling School of American Ballet with such Russian teachers as Pierre Vladimiroff, Felia Dubrovska, Anatole Oboukhoff and Ludmilla Schollar.
 He also trained with Muriel Stuart and, pursuing a strong interest in modern dance, studied with Louis Horst and Harald Kreutzberg.
 The two greatest influences on his choreography, Bolender was to say later, were Wigman and Uday Shankar, both of whom he saw perform in New York in the early thirties, along with Kreutzberg.
 Asked why he became a ballet dancer, Bolender said simply it was the Depression and he needed a job.

-As a dancer, Bolender had an unusually long career, lasting from 1936 to 1972 when he performed onstage for the last time in New York City Ballet’s Stravinsky Festival, for which he also choreographed two pieces, Serenade in A and Piano-Rag-Music.
-Not only was he a member of every permutation of the company that became New York City Ballet, he also danced with Littlefield Ballet in the late thirties, performing in Catherine Littlefield’s Barn Dance and the first American Sleeping Beauty.
-He performed with Les Ballets Russe de Monte Carlo for one season (1945-46) and with Ballet Theatre for four months in 1944 before being sidelined with an injury.
+As a dancer, Bolender had an unusually long career, lasting from 1936 to 1972 when he performed onstage for the last time in New York City Ballet's Stravinsky Festival, for which he also choreographed two pieces, Serenade in A and Piano-Rag-Music.
+Not only was he a member of every permutation of the company that became New York City Ballet, he also danced with Littlefield Ballet in the late thirties, performing in Catherine Littlefield's Barn Dance and the first American Sleeping Beauty.
+He performed with Les Ballets Russe de Monte Carlo for one season (1945–46) and with Ballet Theatre for four months in 1944 before being sidelined with an injury.

-Bolender was a versatile dancer, originating roles in the work of Balanchine — most notably Four Temperaments, Renard, and Agon — and in much of the choreography of Jerome Robbins as well.
-In Lew Christensen’s work, he originated the State Trooper in Filling Station and Alias in Billy the Kid.
-Critic and historian Doris Hering, writing in the International Dictionary of the Ballet calls him “a superb comedian with a penchant for high camp.”
-Describing him in Jerome Robbins’ The Concert, she writes: “[he] was a henpecked husband who constantly escaped into daydreams of sexual conquest.
+Bolender was a versatile dancer, originating roles in the work of Balanchine — most notably The Four Temperaments, Renard, and Agon — and in much of the choreography of Jerome Robbins as well.
+In Lew Christensen's work, he originated the State Trooper in Filling Station and Alias in Billy the Kid.
+Critic and historian Doris Hering, writing in the International Dictionary of the Ballet calls him "a superb comedian with a penchant for high camp."
+Describing him in Jerome Robbins' The Concert, she writes: "[he] was a henpecked husband who constantly escaped into daydreams of sexual conquest.
 Clad in a vest and long underwear and chewing on a huge cigar, he was the prototype of ...
-J. Walter Mitty.”
-Longtime New York City Ballet observer Robert Garis said of him in Agon, “[his] easy wit and charm in the first pas de trois seem unrecapturable” (ibid.)
+J. Walter Mitty."
+Longtime New York City Ballet observer Robert Garis said of him in Agon, "[his] easy wit and charm in the first pas de trois seem unrecapturable" (ibid.)

 Mother Goose Suite, made in 1943, was the first of some three dozen ballets Bolender made in the course of his long career, eleven of them for New York City Ballet.
-Bolender’s choreography is in the repertoires of Kansas City Ballet, New York City Ballet, American Ballet Theatre, the Ballet Russe de Monte Carlo, San Francisco Ballet, Pacific Northwest Ballet, The Joffrey Ballet, and the Alvin Ailey American Dance Theater.
+Bolender's choreography is in the repertoires of Kansas City Ballet, New York City Ballet, American Ballet Theatre, the Ballet Russe de Monte Carlo, San Francisco Ballet, Pacific Northwest Ballet, The Joffrey Ballet, and the Alvin Ailey American Dance Theater.
 His best known works, both of which are still in active repertoire, are Souvenirs and The Still Point, both made in 1955.